XnLogicaL/XnLogicaL/README.md

 - Discord: `ceo_oftaxfraud`

 ## PS
-Everything I post here is mine or includes credit for the original author.
+Everything I post here is licensed by me or includes credit for the original author.

+I do not develop malicious software such as;
+- Malware
+- Spyware
+- Exploits
+- Cheats
+- etc.